 After lunch students will work on finishing up their daily PACES, and teachers as well as supervisors will help them accurately record their progress.
-If students finish early during this time they will have designated activities that they can do quietly at their desks.
+If students finish early during this time they will have designated centers that they can do quietly at their desks.
 Outside play options may also be available during this time, pending supervision.
+Students will be able to interact and play with multiple creative activity centers.
+Centers may include but are not limited to items such as Legos, blocks, engineering tasks, puzzles, reading areas, art projects, board/card games, magnetic blocks, and other engaging activities.